Water by Women

 Recovery and training

 Together with our project partner Simavi, we want to offer this region perspective again by restoring at least eight water supplies and training women in entrepreneurship.
-With this we give more than 25,000 people access to sufficient clean drinking water.

 Female entrepreneurship not only leads to economic development, but it also gives poor women in particular perspective in life.